 1. Waiting to Play Specific Words

 Often, players will wait too long to play a good word.
 This happens because they are waiting to play a word they don’t have the letters for yet.
 It is a good idea to look ahead to figure out useful words that you can potentially play, but you don’t want to limit your options too much.
+Find words you can play right now.

 Waiting to play your desired word will only give your opponent more time to pull ahead.
 While you’re waiting for the tiles you need, your opponent can take control of the board and ruin any chance you have of playing your word.
+Want some Words With Friends help?
+All these tips apply to that game as well.

 2. Forgetting to Exchange Tiles